jrnl-org/jrnl/README.md

  - `journal`: path to  your journal file
  - `default_hour` and `default_minute`: if you supply a date, such as `last thursday`, but no specific time, the entry will be created at this time
  - `timeformat`: how to format the timestamps in your journal, see the [python docs](http://docs.python.org/library/time.html#time.strftime) for reference
+  - `tagsymbols`: Symbols to be interpreted as tags. _jrnl_ is agnostic about the semantic of your tags, so using `@` for people and `#` for places, events or projects is just a convention that you may or may not decide to follow too.